bdantas/battery-monitor/README.md

 Minimalistic battery monitor for GNU/Linux laptop

 # Purpose
-To show a battery icon in the system tray; hovering over the icon shows remaining battery charge both as percentage and as time remaining
+To show a battery icon in the system tray; hovering over the icon shows remaining battery percentage and time

 # Usage
 Run `battery-monitor &` at boot